 A structured facilitated meeting or workshop where people are invited from other business units or other businesses to provide their experience, insights and knowledge to a team who have requested help.

-View the Department of Health Knowledge Management Framework e-learning on Peer Assists.
+View the NHS Knowledge Mobilisation Framework e-learning module on Peer Assists.

 What are the benefits?